Published on 3 June 2022

 During this period of reflection, one of the teachers in my Masters department at University College London (UCL) put me in touch with Perig Pitrou, my current PhD supervisor, who had put out a call for applications for a PhD contract as part of an interdisciplinary project.
 I hesitated to apply because of the need to commit myself to a laboratory for three years.
 In the end, I saw it as a great opportunity to integrate into the French framework.
 What's more, the project was in cooperation with biologists, including my thesis co-supervisor Régis Ferrière, at the École normale supérieure (ENS), which convinced me.

 At LAS, I'm part of the "Anthropology of Life" team headed by Perig Pitrou.
-We study, in various socio-cultural contexts, people's conceptions of living beings, of life as a process : reproduction, ageing, growth, etc. We are following in the footsteps of Philippe Descola, Honorary Professor at the Collège de France, who has dealt extensively with conceptions of nature in different societies.
+We study, in a number of socio-cultural contexts, people's conceptions of living beings, of life as a process : reproduction, aging, growth and so on.
+In part, this echoes the work of Philippe Descola, Professor Emeritus at the Collège de France, who dealt extensively with conceptions of " nature " in different societies.
 It's really an anthropology in the broadest sense that has been developed in the tradition of our laboratory.
 This gives us room for manoeuvre when it comes to thinking about interdisciplinarity.

-I'm also a member of the " La vie à l'œuvre " collective, launched by my thesis supervisor and made up of researchers and artists exploring the relationship between living things and technology.
-In concrete terms, we've worked with a real estate company and an architectural firm on the renovation of a former railway station into a civic space.
+I'm also a member of the " La vie à l'œuvre " collective, launched by my thesis supervisor and made up of researchers and artists exploring the relationship between the living and technology.
+In concrete terms, we've worked with a real estate company and an architectural firm to rehabilitate an old railway station and turn it into a civic space.

-I think it's great to be involved in a variety of societal projects outside the academic field, while contributing scientific expertise.
+I think it's great to be involved in a variety of societal projects outside the academic sphere, while contributing scientific expertise.

 I'm interested in modeling life in enclosed spaces, with no outside influence.
 In my context, this involves analyzing experiments in which scientists try to reproduce entire ecosystems in scale models, controlling them as best they can.